waverlyai/social.group/README.md

 - A group could be private.
 However, similar to Bluesky's lack of support for private direct messages (DMs) in the initial iteration, we plan to initially focus 100% on public groups.
 This decision is motivated by a greater alignment with Bluesky, and public groups will contribute more to the open network!
 - The posts within a group, and the replies to these posts by group member, can be browsed in a group feed.

+Not in scope:

+- A group could be private.
+However, similar to Bluesky's lack of support for private direct messages (DMs) in the initial iteration, we plan to initially focus 100% on public groups.
+This decision is motivated by a greater alignment with Bluesky, and public groups will contribute more to the open network!

 ## Relevant references

 ### Moderation proposal